cloudogu/dogu-development-docs/docs/core/compendium_en.md

 ### Properties

-Properties contains [Properties](#type-properties).
+Properties is a `map[string]string` of Properties.
 This field is optional.
 It describes generic properties of the dogu which are evaluated by a client like cesapp or k8s-dogu-operator.

 Example: